hanoixan/Smashing/README.md

 This addon presents an easy to use interface for creating rigid body collision effects.

+> This plugin is in alpha.
+Want it to make it better?
+Me too!
+Download and try it, and send me feedback.

 ## Installation

 Smashing is compatible with Blender 2.91.